-What Should I Do During the Interview?
+What Should I Do During the Interview/ Job Shadow?

-- Dress as if it were an actual job interview.
-First impressions are always important. - Get to your appointment a few minutes early and be courteous to everyone that you meet secretary, receptionist, etc. Do not exceed your requested time, but be prepared to stay longer in case the contact indicates a willingness to talk longer. - Bring your résumé to the interview, but do not immediately ask the interviewee to review it.
-Wait for an appropriate time to show them your résumé. - Once inside the organization, look around.
+- Dress professionally.
+First impressions are always important. - Get to the site a few minutes early and be courteous to everyone that you meet -secretary, receptionist, etc. Do not exceed your requested time, but be prepared to stay longer in case the contact indicates a willingness to talk longer. - Bring your résumé, but do not immediately ask your host to review it.
+Wait for an appropriate time to show your résumé. - Once inside the organization, look around.
 What kind of working environment is present - dress style, communication patterns, sense of humor, etc.?
-Is this a place you would want to work? - Ask open-ended questions (questions that require more than a "yes" or "no" answer), which can promote discussion. - Thank the interviewee for taking the time to meet you.
+Is this a place you would want to work? - Ask open-ended questions when appropriate (questions that require more than a "yes" or "no" answer) to promote discussion.

+Thank the host for taking the time to meet you.
 Emphasize your willingness to stay connected, and ask for a business card if available.